- Windows 10

 Windows To Go is a feature for users of Windows 10 Enterprise and Windows 10 Education that enables users to boot a full version of Windows from external USB drives on host PCs.

 No. Windows To Go is a native instance of Windows 10 that runs from a USB device.
-It is just like a laptop hard drive with Windows 8 that has been put into a USB enclosure.
+It's just like a laptop hard drive with Windows 8 that has been put into a USB enclosure.

 Windows To Go was designed for enterprise usage and targets scenarios such as continuance of operations, contractors, managed free seating, traveling workers, and work from home.